vincent178/gocsv/README.md

 * Suppress Error

-In the case where do you want to deal with data imcompatible with field type definition, you can tell gocsv to suppress those errors.
+If you want to ignore data imcompatibility with field type definition, you can tell gocsv to suppress those errors.
 ```go
 ret, err := gocsv.Read[Foo](f, gocsv.WithSuppressError(true))
 ```